 The reason paprika peppers are so special is because they have character.
 They are neither too sweet or too spicy.
 No matter what pepper you use, you want something in between.
-I find that poblanos, left to fully ripen, are another excellent substitute.
+I find that poblanos, left to fully ripen, are another excellent substitute, but very different.

 For my paprika experiment, I planted three Alma Paprika Pepper plants, and at the end of the season I had several strings of peppers hanging in our garage.

 This first thing about making paprika I learned as I broke them into smaller bits to grind was this: Chiles need to be dried in arid, hot shade.
 Drying in the sun bleaches away color.
 Excess heat, like you’d get in an oven, adds an almost cooked aroma to the chiles.

 And in all cases, humidity is the enemy.
 I dried a couple peppers in the (more humid, cooler) house and when I opened them up they were all fuzzy inside.
 Mold.
 I tossed them.
 None of the peppers in the garage had mold.
 (I live in Sacramento, California, where it is very hot and dry in the summer.)